German Oceanographic Museum – explore the oceans in a museum

 Witnesses of ocean research

-Since 1999, the German Marine Museum has run NAUTINEUM on the Dänholm, a small island just east of Stralsund.
-It serves as a collection depot for several original exhibits from the field of fishery and marine research.
-Until October 2015, NAUTINEUM had been open to the public.
-It also provides space for scientific research and the preservation of dead marine animals.
+The German Oceanographic Museum has been operating the NAUTINEUM on the small island of Dänholm near Stralsund since 1999.
+The collection site serves as a depot for numerous original exhibits from fisheries and marine research.
+The NAUTINEUM is also equipped with rooms for scientific investigations and the conservation of dead marine animals.